 Not doing this might mean, that you don’t get to talk at all, because everyone is busy talking.
 Relax, let them talk.
 At some point, they’ll probably ask you why you are so quiet.
 “I listened.”
 And now you have the focus on you.

 Second, it is power.
 When people throw words at you, and you don’t respond at all, it makes them feel uncomfortable.
 They don’t know what they’re up to.
 They desperately want to know what you’re thinking.
 But you shut your trap.
-You have the control.
+You control the situation.
+You rule.

 It radiates calmness, just like being through struggle.
 You are fine with not talking all the time.
 You don’t need to impress anyone with your thoughts.
 It means you are fine with yourself.
 And that is radiating unbreakable confidence.

-I keep saying to guys, “when you are in a shit-test, just STFU.”
+When you are in a fight with your woman, just be quiet.
 And if you answer, let her words fly through the room a few seconds before you answer.
 It demonstrates that you are in control of the situation.
+You set the pace and you’re not bothered by her emotions.

 On top of that, it gives you time to properly think about an answer.
 Don’t just blurt out the first thing that comes to mind.
 Think about your words!